trueheart78/trueheart78.com/resume.md

 #### Software Developer

+* Helped introduce a JSON Web Token authorization process for client-side users of the app.
 * Handled the upgrade process for multiple applications through different Rails and Ruby versions.
 * Worked closely with both devs and ops to standardize interactions with our Docker-based apps.